 Before the search officially begins, I offer my story.

 With even deeper impact, in my teens, I dreamt one night that I had been given a child, a little boy with blond hair.
-For some reason I spent most of the dream struggling to get around a rock slide (I like to think it was around Angel Rock on the Port Alberni highway) with this little boy in tow but the impression I was left with was that, though there was some kind of struggle, this boy was for me.
+For some reason I spent most of the dream struggling to get around a rock slide (I like to think it was around Angel Rock on the Port Alberni highway in the picture above) with this little boy in tow but the impression I was left with was that, though there was some kind of struggle, this boy was for me.
 My memory holds that I had this dream more than once or at least with enough impact that with it and the afternoon movie, I always seemed to have planned to adopt.
 Creating a child from the eggs within me never compelled me in the same way.
 Adoption had become my romantic ideal.
 I took up the challenge James Mitchner throws out to his readers at the end of The Drifters, “…now I believe that [people] ought to inspect their dreams.
 And know them for what they are.”

 Samuel T. Coleridge wrote of it in this way: